On the interplay between embedded graphs and delta-matroids: Loop complementation and vf-safe delta-matroids

-As there is an unfortunate clash in notation: only trivial orientable loops in ribbon graphs are loops in the underlying delta-matroid, where ambiguity may arise, we prefix the word ``ribbon'' to the delta-matroid analogues.
-Let $D=(E,\mathcal{F})$ be a delta-matroid, and let $e\in E$.
-Then \begin{enumerate} \item $e$ is a {\em ribbon loop} if $e$ is a loop in $D_{\min}$; \item a ribbon loop $e$ is \emph{non-orientable} if $e$ is a ribbon loop in $D\ast e$ and is \emph{orientable} if $e$ is a ribbon loop in $D\bar\ast e$; \item an orientable ribbon loop is \emph{trivial} if $e$ is a (delta-matroid) loop of $D$ and is \emph{non-trivial} otherwise; \item a non-orientable ribbon loop is \emph{trivial} if $e$ is a (delta-matroid) loop of $D+e$ and is \emph{non-trivial} otherwise. \end{enumerate} Note that Theorem~\ref{thm:minstuff} implies that every ribbon loop is either orientable or non-orientable but not both.
-Furthermore a ribbon loop is a trivial non-orientable ribbon loop if and only if, for every $F\subseteq E-e$, we have $F\in \mathcal{F}$ if and only if $F\cup e \in \mathcal{F}$.
+The next lemma shows that the behaviour of each type of ribbon loop in delta-matroids under the various notions of duality is exactly as predicted by the behaviour of the corresponding type of loop in ribbon graphs.

 \begin{lemma} Let $D=(E,\mathcal{F})$ be a delta-matroid and let $e\in E$.
-Then \begin{enumerate} \item $e$ is a coloop in $D$ if and only if $e$ is a loop in $D\ast e$; \item $e$ is neither a coloop nor a ribbon loop in $D$ if and only if $e$ is a non-trivial orientable ribbon loop in $D\ast e$. \end{enumerate} \end{lemma} \begin{proof} We first show that (1) holds.
-By definition, $e$ is a coloop in $D$ if it appears in every feasible set of $D$.
-Similarly $e$ is a loop in $D\ast e$ if it appears in no feasible set of $D\ast e$.
-These two conditions are equivalent.

-We now show that (2) holds.
-Suppose that $e$ is not a ribbon loop in $D$.
-By Theorem~\ref{thm:minstuff}, $e$ is a ribbon loop in $D\ast e$ and, by definition, must be orientable.
-On the other hand, suppose that $e$ is an orientable ribbon loop in $D\ast e$.
-Then, by Theorem~\ref{thm:minstuff}, $e$ is not non-orientable and consequently is not a ribbon loop of $(D\ast e)\ast e=D$.
-Applying Part (1) completes the proof. \end{proof} A more thorough discussion of how partial duality transforms the various types of ribbon loops can be found in~\cite{CMNR}.
+Then \begin{enumerate} \item $e$ is a coloop in $D$ if and only if $e$ is a loop in $D\ast e$, \item $e$ is neither a coloop nor a ribbon loop in $D$ if and only if $e$ is a non-trivial orientable ribbon loop in $D\ast e$. \end{enumerate} If in addition $D$ is vf-safe, then \begin{enumerate} \item a ribbon loop $e$ is \emph{orientable} if and only if $e$ is a ribbon loop in $D\bar\ast e$, \item a non-orientable ribbon loop is \emph{trivial} if and only if $e$ is a loop of $D+e$. \end{enumerate} \end{lemma} \begin{proof} Parts~\ref{l.rloopsdual.1} and~\ref{l.rloopsdual.4} are straightforward and Part~\ref{l.rloopsdual.3} follows from Theorem~\ref{thm:minstuff}.
+We prove Part~\ref{l.rloopsdual.2}, first proving the only if statement.
+As $e$ is not a ribbon loop in $D$, it is a ribbon loop in $D\ast e$ and is orientable because it is not a ribbon loop in $(D\ast e)\ast e=D$.
+By \ref{l.rloopsdual.1}, it is non-trivial in $D\ast e$ since $e$ is not a coloop in $D$.
+Conversely, if $e$ is a non-trivial orientable ribbon loop in $D\ast e$, then as $e$ is orientable it is not a ribbon loop in $(D\ast e)\ast e=D$.
+By \ref{l.rloopsdual.1}, it is not a coloop in $D$. \end{proof} A more thorough discussion of how twisting transforms the various types of ribbon loops can be found in~\cite{CMNR}.